Why Is My Magnolia Not Flowering?

 If you want your magnolia to bloom faster, buy at least a 5-year-old tree at least 3 feet tall.

-Plant it properly and give it proper care.
-Read more about this in How to Care for Magnolia Trees?
+Read also: How to Care for Magnolia Trees?

 Lack of sunlight